Skip to content

 Swiss explorer Raphaël Domjan has set a new personal record with SolarStratos, showcasing once again the potential of solar-powered aviation.
 SolarStratos aims to push the limits of clean aviation by flying a solar-powered aircraft into the stratosphere, demonstrating the potential of renewable energy in extreme conditions.

-Swiss explorer Raphaël Domjan has set a new personal record with SolarStratos, showcasing once again the potential of solar-powered aviation.
+Swiss explorer Raphaël Domjan has set a new world altitude record with SolarStratos, showcasing once again the potential of solar-powered aviation.

-Swiss explorer and eco-adventurer Raphaël Domjan has set a new personal altitude record with his solar-powered aircraft, SolarStratos, reaching 8,224 meters during a flight on Sunday, August 10, 2025.
-The performance surpasses his previous best by more than 1,600 meters, although it falls short of the current world record of 9,235 meters.
+Swiss explorer and eco-adventurer Raphaël Domjan has set a new world altitude record with his solar-powered aircraft, SolarStratos, reaching 9,521 meters during a flight on Tuesday, August 12, 2025.
+The performance surpasses the previous record of 9,235 meters set by Solar Impulse, making it the highest altitude ever reached by a manned solar-powered aircraft.

 Known for groundbreaking projects such as PlanetSolar, the first solar-powered circumnavigation of the globe, Domjan has dedicated his career to demonstrating clean energy’s potential in aviation.
 Earlier this year, he shared his vision for the future of solar mobility and his record-breaking ambitions in an episode of Getting Serious with Woody Wade, GGBa’s podcast series, available on Spotify and YouTube.